bksnelson/.github.io/essays/AIReflection.md

 4. Essays
    I did use AI for essays, primarily for grammar checking and structuring guidelines.
 This helped with clarity and coherence with the points I wanted to get across.
 The immediate feedback from AI on these issues proved to save time.
 5. Final project
    I did use AI for the final project.
-AI was useful for providing suggestions and best practices with Meteor, react, uniforms, and MongoDB.
+AI was useful for providing suggestions and best practices with Meteor, React, Uniforms, and MongoDB.
 It helped to clarify unfamiliar concepts and offered examples from similar past projects.
 6. Learning a concept / tutorial
    I did use AI to learn concepts.
 AI was beneficial for grasping new concepts, especially in React ( hooks and lifting state up).
 It offered detailed explanations and useful examples that helped me understand more efficiently.
 7. Answering a question in class or in Discord
-   I did not use AI for answering questions in class or in Discord.
+   I did not use AI to answer questions in class or in Discord.
 8. Asking or answering a smart-question
    I did not use AI to ask or answer smart-questions.
-9. Coding example e.g. “give an example of using Underscore .pluck” For coding examples, when I first started learning about React, a framework I found particularly challenging, I used AI to guide me through it.
+9. Coding example e.g. “give an example of using Underscore .pluck” I did use AI for coding examples.
+When I first started learning about React, a framework I found particularly challenging, I used AI to guide me through it.
 When learning how to use the usestate hook, I turned to AI for explanations and examples.
 This was incredibly helpful for understanding how state management works in functional components.
 The example given was a simple counter example, where a state variable count is updated through setCount.
 This example clarified my understanding and accelerated my ability to implement React hooks in actual projects.
 ```import React, { useState } from 'react';

 function Counter() {